-This course is a study of the bony thorax, sternum and joints (AC and SC), vertebral column, and radiographic special procedures including fluoroscopic procedures and the use of contrast media.
-It includes discussion of correct factors exposure, positioning skills, medical indication and counter-indications for special studies pertaining to the anatomical region of study.
-Positioning practical workshops will be included.
-Prerequisites: RAD101, RAD111, RAD121.
+This course is a study of the radiographic procedures as they relate to the skeletal system.
+Topics include bony thorax, sternum, sternoclavicular joints, vertebral column, radiographic special procedures including fluoroscopy and the use of contrast media.
+It includes discussion of correct positioning, exposure factors, and image analysis; medical indications and contraindications for special procedures pertaining to the anatomical region of interest.
+There will be positioning practical workshop components for applying proper positioning of radiographic exams.